SharePoint 2016 End User Training in Cape Town

 About the course

 This SharePoint 2016 End User class in Cape Town is for end users working in a SharePoint 2016 environment.
 The course presented in South Africa teaches SharePoint basics such as working with lists and libraries as well as basic page customizations.
-2KO Africa conducts hands-on computer courses on most of the major IT Platforms, and has a sizeable range of online IT courses which are available internationally over the Internet, enabling 2KO students the opportunity to study courses online world-wide, to ensure the best training possible.
+2KO Africa provides IT consulting, Technical services and top-of-the-line IT training for multiple vendors.
+Our best-of-breed computer courses are offered either as instructor led classes or as online e-learning, enabling 2KO students the opportunity to study courses online world-wide, to ensure students have access to the best training possible.
 Students who do this course may also like SharePoint 2016 Power User Training .

 SharePoint 2016 End User Training